lincolnjohnny/lincolnjohnny/README.md

 - Currently learning Python 🐍 and Artificial Intelligence 🧠🤖
 - Technology Lover ❤️
 - Taking the first steps in Artificial Intelligence and Data Science
-- I believe in the technological potential to make people's lives easier and to create a barrier-free and accessible world for everyone.
+- I believe in the technological potential to make people's lives easier and to create a barrier-free and accessible world for everyone

 ## About me